-3) What's your best piece of advice for those struggling with infertility, physically, emotionally, and spiritually?
+Q: What's your best piece of advice for those struggling with infertility, physically, emotionally, and spiritually?

-Physically, I would say to not waste time being treated by your local OB/GYN.
+A: Physically, I'd advise not to waste time being treated by your local OB/GYN.
 Once you've tried to get pregnant for a year and not been able to, go straight to a specialist - a reproductive endocrinologist.
 They're up on the latest technology, are specially trained, and deal with infertility all day, every day.